Key features of discrete event simulation

 For example, contact center calls arrive in peaks and troughs, rather than evenly throughout the day or week.

-As a general rule, systems that involve a process flow with events can be simulated – so any process you can draw a flowchart of, you can simulate.
+As a general rule, any system that involves a process flow with events can be simulated – so any process you can draw a flowchart of, you can simulate.

 The processes you'll gain most benefit from simulating are those that involve change over time, variability and randomness.